riveted

 So why do I lack confidence and question my worth?

-If I've never been unconditionally loved, I’ll always wonder if I'm worthy of love.
+If I've never been unconditionally loved, I will always wonder if I'm worthy of love.

-If you know me but ignore me, I’ll wonder if I matter to you.
-Or if I matter at all.
+If those who know me well ignore me, I’ll wonder if I matter to them or if I matter at all.
 George Bernard Shaw said, ‘The opposite of love is not hate.
 It’s indifference.’

 Picture

-If I mistake approval for love, I'll crave it or view disapproval as personal rejection.
+If I mistake approval for love, I'll crave it or I'll view disapproval as personal rejection.

 If I mistake attention for love, I'll find it a cheap substitute.
-Yet think that all I need is more of it.
-Since I can’t make people love me, I often settle for attention instead.
+Yet I still crave it.
+Assuming I just need more of it.
+If I can’t make people love me, then I'll settle for attention instead.

-If I had to pick one cause of insecurity, I think it’s when a person I love and trust hurts, shames or neglects me.
-The younger I am, the more likely I’ll see me as they do.
-If those who matter to me don’t believe I matter, why would I think otherwise?
+If I had to pick one cause of insecurity, I think it’s when the people I love and trust most hurt me, shame me or just ignore me.
+The younger I am, the more likely I’ll see me like they do.
+If those who matter to me don’t think I matter, why would I think otherwise?

 Most of us believe people matter.
 That is, people in general.
 But when it comes to ourselves, some of us aren’t so sure.
 Everyone can affirm me.
 Even God.
 Yet I still reserve the right to judge myself.
-And I do.
+Which I do.
 And I’m a hard judge.
-Of myself that is.
-You can argue in my defense, but I’ll get the last word.
-And rarely is it a good one.
+Especially of myself.
+You can argue in my defense, but as the judge I get the last word.
+Rarely is it a good one.

 One of the greatest dangers in the spiritual life is self-rejection.